 Based on interviews and advice from leading glacial, ocean, climate, and geographical scientists, and interwoven with personal, historical, and mythological stories, Magnason’s resulting response is a rich and compelling work of narrative nonfiction that illustrates the reality of climate change and offers hope in the face of an uncertain future.

-Stay tuned for our spring recommended reading list for other titles we’re loving, coming out soon.
+Check out our spring recommended reading list for other titles we’re loving.

 7. Add some colour